Chrisye – Sabda Alam (1978)

 Gamelan is traditional ensemble music of Java and Bali in Indonesia, made up predominantly of percussive instruments.
-The most common instruments are metallophones played by mallets as well as a set of hand played drums called kendhang which register the beat.
+The most common instruments are metallophones played by mallets as well as a set of hand-played drums called kendhang which registers the beat.
 It also includes xylophones, bamboo flutes, bowed instrument called rebab, and even female vocalists called sindhen.

 Typically, players in the gamelan will be familiar with dance moves, poetry, while dancers are able to play (along) in the ensemble.
 In wayang, the dalang (puppeteer) must have a thorough knowledge of gamelan, as he gives the cues for the music.